 - Forming memories: Virtually every brain region plays a role in memory, so the frontal lobe is not unique.
 However, research suggests it plays a key role in forming long-term memories.

 - Understanding and reacting to the feelings of others: The frontal lobe is vital for empathy.

-Much of what we know about the frontal lobe comes from case reports on Gage.
-Those have been called into question since, however.
-Little is known for sure about Gage’s personality before his accident, and many stories about him may be exaggerated or false.
+However, little was known for sure about Gage’s personality before his accident, and many stories about him may be exaggerated or false.

-The case demonstrates a larger point about the brain, which is that our understanding of it is constantly evolving.
-Hence, it is not possible to accurately predict the outcome of any given frontal lobe injury, and similar injuries may develop quite differently in each person.
+It is not possible to accurately predict the outcome of any given frontal lobe injury, and similar injuries may develop quite differently in each person.

-- speech problems
+- speech and language problems

 - changes in personality

-- poor coordination
+- loss of coordination